Reviews You Can Rely On

 Our Verdict

 The Leatt Airflex Hybrid pads are excellent light to mid-duty knee pads.
 The comfort level is high, the fit is dialed, and they feel great on longer rides.
 They provide adequate levels of protection for trail and all-mountain riding.
 They are more protective than most of the minimalist models while boasting a higher level of comfort and pedal-friendliness than most mid-duty options.
 These dialed knee pads strike a nice balance and make sense for a lot of riders who value moderate protection and all-day comfort.
 They may be on the more expensive end of the price spectrum but we feel the quality and performance justifies the price tag.
-To compare it to the competition, check out our article on the best mountain bike knee pads.
+To compare it to the competition, check out our review of mountain bike knee pads.

 REASONS TO BUY